tsaarni/reloading-keystore/README.md

 #### Fallback certificate

 Last shortcoming is related to certificate selection when more than one certificate is included in a `KeyStore`.
-`NewSunX509` implementation of `X509KeyManager` supports server certificate selection according to TLS SNI (Server Name Indication) sent by the client.
+`NewSunX509` implementation of `X509KeyManager` supports server certificate selection according to TLS SNI extension sent by the client.
 However, JSSE `KeyStores` do not return certificates in order that would allow user to know which certificate will be selected by when the client _does not_ send TLS SNI servername, or sends unknown servername.
 Deterministic behavior would be required to implement a feature which is often referred to as _fallback certificate_ or _default certificate_.